MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/admin-deploy-excel-addin.md

 > [!NOTE]
 > In certain deployments, the administrator must configure network access to unblock the Excel add-in.
 For more information, see [Preparing Your Network for the Excel Add-In](configuring-network-for-addins.md).-->

-## <a name="see-related-microsoft-trainingtrainingmodulesconfigure-powerbi-excel-dynamics-365-business-centralindex" />Se relatert [Microsoft-opplæring](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />Se relatert [Microsoft-opplæring](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## <a name="see-also" />Se også